 Though the authorities claim that the antidumping laws assist in preventing unfair trade practices by foreign companies and nations, these are not perfect.
 There are several issues with these laws, such as:

-- Determination of the fair value price can sometimes be bit difficult.
-Particularly, if the exporter does not sell the same product in the domestic market or in any other market.
+- Determination of the fair value price can sometimes be a bit difficult, particularly if the exporter does not sell the same product in the domestic market or in any other market.

 - The provisions and clauses of the anti-dumping agreement leave room for subjectivity in determining dumping.
 So, this makes it easy for the countries to prove dumping.